facelessuser/coloraide/docs/src/markdown/api/index.md

 Description

 -   Returns a color that satisfies the provided chromaticity coordinates.
 Coordinates can be in the form 1931 xyY, 1960 uvY, or 1976 u'v'Y, mode must be specified to match intent.
-The Y value can be omitted, and if so, Y will be assumed as 1.
 The space to convert to should be specified via `space`.
     If the coordinates are not already using the white point of the targeted space, 2D white point chromaticities can be specified via `white`.

 Parameters